In order to gain admission into the Online Educational Leadership master’s program students must submit:

 - If you have been out of school for a considerable time period, you should submit letters from employers, supervisors or other professionals who can comment on your background, experiences and motivation to succeed.
 Friends, family members or fellow students are not appropriate sources for letters of recommendation, and many graduate programs will not review your application if it includes letters from these sources.

-All candidates must meet application and admission requirements as defined by The Graduate School.
+All candidates must meet application and admission requirements as defined by Graduate Admissions.